To go to the trailer for mobile devices: KINDLY FOLLOW THIS LINK

 - Interview 3: Art Photos by Non-Photographers

-- Photos can be the result of an intensive photographic process,
+- Photos can emerge from an intensive photographic process,

 - Interview 4 : Inspired by…

-- Photographers and artists…, some that have certainly inspired me…
+- Photographers and artists, some of whom have undoubtedly inspired me…

 - Interview 5 : Looking